We start with this worldview: The billionaires have far too much control over the 99%.

 Government is a big factor.
 Government deregulation of the financial industry has contributed a lot to our skyrocketing inequality.
 And deregulation of campaign finance has led to national policy that does not represent the American people.

 Our mission is to fill government with thousands of people who represent the working American, the middle class, the under-represented, the 99%.
+People who will fight for economic, racial, environmental, and social justice.

 Richmond, CA was a very troubled city.
 It is home to a large Chevron oil refinery and for 100 years Chevron bought into every political campaign.
 Every decade or so there would be an explosion or a spill that would send people to the hospital and damage the environment; Richmond had the second highest homicide rate in country and terrible police brutality problems…the list goes on.